alesgenova/post-me/README.md

 ParentHandshake(messenger).then((connection) => {
   const remoteHandle = connection.remoteHandle();

-  // Transfer the the buffer of the array parameter of every call that will be made to 'fillArray' remoteHandle.setCallTransfer('fillArray', (array, value) => [array.buffer]);
+  // Transfer the buffer of the array parameter of every call that will be made to 'fillArray' remoteHandle.setCallTransfer('fillArray', (array, value) => [array.buffer]);
   {
     const array = new Float64Array(100000000);